 Conclusion & Next Steps

-As can be deduced from the materials presented in this Initial Recommendations Report, the mailing list archives, numerous conferences calls and extensive deliberations, the WG has made best efforts to consider all relevant materials and viewpoints while reviewing the charter questions.
+As can be deduced from the materials presented in this Final Recommendations Report, the mailing list archives, numerous conferences calls and extensive deliberations, the WG has made best efforts to consider all relevant materials and viewpoints while reviewing the charter questions.
 As such, the WG is of the view that the materials contained in this report as well as its recommendations will enhance, clarify, standardise and increase the transparency of all GNSO policy as well as implementation related processes and activities.
-Nevertheless, the WG is conscious that it may have overlooked certain aspects or may need to give further consideration to certain aspects of its recommendations.
-As such, the WG welcomes input on any of the aspects of this report, which may be submitted to the public comment forum or in response to the survey that the WG is planning to use to facilitate community input.

-Following its review of the public input received, the WG intends to finalize its report for submission to the GNSO Council for its consideration.
+Next, the GNSO Council will consider this Final Report and its recommendations for adoption.

 Background